IBM/aspera-cli/docs/README.md

 For an air-gapped installation there are 2 alternatives:

-- Either retrieve the single executable in the release, if it exists
-- Or, get the installation components from a system with internet access:
+1. Get the installation components from a system with internet access:

    - Ruby installation packages (depends on system)
    - Gems

       Use the gem pack of the release.
       It includes the `aspera-cli` gem.
-    Unzip, and then:
+      On the air-gapped system, unzip and then:

       ```shell
       gem install *.gem
       ```

    - Transfer SDK

       Retrieve the archive with `ascp` on a system with internet with: (adapt the platform and version to your needs)

       ```shell
       ascli config transferd list --select.platform=osx-arm64 --select.version=1.1.3 --fields=url | ascli config download @stdin:
       ```

       The installation will be done on the air-gapped system by providing option: `sdk_url` with the downloaded file:

       ```shell
       ascli config transferd install --sdk-url=file:///macos-arm64-1.1.3-c6c7a2a.zip
       ```

+2. Retrieve the [single file executable](#single-file-executable) in the release, if it exists and the SDK (not included) as above.

 #### Gem files and dependencies